 The provisions of the Insolvency Law on preferential transactions give rise to a risk of challenging the restructuring of the financing of a Russian debtor, irrespective of whether there was an actual flow of funds (i.e. a deemed repayment of the existing loan by the debtor and provision of a new financing by the same creditor on new terms reflected by a book entry could also be vulnerable).
 As a result, any payments to the creditor under an existing facility effected within the suspect period (even if money was not actually transferred and irrespective of whether the refinanced facility agreement was entered into before the suspect period) may potentially be subject to a clawback to the debtor, while new money provided under a new facility and money clawed back under a refinanced facility would be subject to repayment according to a statutory order of priority in the course of the debtor's bankruptcy.
-Accordingly, if refinancing is made within the suspect period, the creditor may be exposed to a double risk on the debtor against which bankruptcy proceedings are initiated (i.e. for the amount of the repaid facility to be returned by the creditor to the debtor and the amount of new monies extended to the debtor).
+Accordingly, if refinancing is made within the suspect period, the creditor may be exposed to a double risk on the debtor against which bankruptcy proceedings are initiated (i.e. for the amount of the repaid facility to be returned by the creditor to the debtor and the amount of new monies extended to the debtor) unless any of the exceptions applicable in case of preferential transactions or else as referred below could be applied.